Chasing the Midnight Money Train—Find Unclaimed Money in Georgia

 DoNotPay has the best tips on sending inmate packages in your state and contesting parking tickets in Atlanta and Savannah.
 Our AI bots will be happy to cancel any service or subscription you no longer need—including the Atlanta Journal-Constitution—saving you even more money in the process.

 The benefits of having DoNotPay as your new virtual assistant don’t stop there.
-Sign up in your default web browser and access all of our useful features, including:
+Sign up in your default and access all of our useful features, including:

 - Applying for all kinds of clinical trials

 - Finding all unclaimed funds under your name